 Skip to main content

-Statsig automatically creates a standard set of user accounting metrics to track common product-wide engagement metrics like daily active users, new users, and retention.
-We also track more sophisticated metrics like L-ness, retention and stickiness metrics.
-All of these rely on a company-wide definition of a daily active user.
-By default, any Statsig SDK event/request (check_gate, get_config, log_event) associated with a user will automatically designate that user as being active for that day.
-You can customize this set of events.
+Statsig automatically creates a standard set of user accounting metrics to track common product-wide engagement metrics like daily active users (DAU), new users, and retention.
+We also track more sophisticated metrics like L-ness, retention, and stickiness.

 Notation and Conventions